 Intel or AMD

-If you're not sure which processor to pick, head on over to our best CPU for gaming guide where we break down the choices for every budget and interest so it's easy to select the silicon that's right for you.
+If you're still deciding on a processor, head on over to our best CPU for gaming (opens in new tab) guide where we break down the choices for every budget and interest.
 While your pick here will influence the types of motherboard you can use, don't worry about your choice locking you out of the latest features as it may have in years past.
 While fans of AMD or Intel may argue over processor supremacy, the motherboard situation is largely equal these days.

-By now you should have also selected the best graphics card for your needs.
-For gaming rigs, this is the single most important performance component, and the rest of the system should be built around running this GPU at the native resolution of your monitor, with the highest gaming detail levels and framerates your budget can support.
-Here are the best gaming monitors right now.
-This may also dictate certain minimum requirements for components like the power supply, and size of the case, so keep those size and budgetary calculations in mind as you continue.
+By now, you should have also selected the best graphics card (opens in new tab) for your needs.
+For gaming rigs, this is the single most important performance component, and the rest of the system should be built around running this GPU at the native resolution of your gaming monitor (opens in new tab).

 Motherboard chipsets explained